takaoksuzuki/pathwayPCM/README.md

 **Step 4: Parse the results of BayesTraits**

 Parsing the result files to extract data rows.
+Because of batch processing, users do not need to specify input files.

 ```R
 extractdata.R